vizdata-f21/project-1-mr_palmer_s_penguins/README.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-Above we have loaded the olympic dataset and also the full country names into the noc\_regions object.

 ``` r
 # make appropriate date
 olympics %<>%